- Additional Positions at AU

 - Professor of Computer Science, College of Arts & Sciences

 - Favorite Spot on Campus

-Phelps is also a professor at the Human Interface Technologies Laboratory NZ (HITLabNZ) within the College of Engineering at the University of Canterbury.
+Phelps was formerly (2020-2023) a professor at the Human Interface Technology Laboratory NZ (HITLabNZ) within the College of Engineering at the University of Canterbury.
 His work there is focused on virtual and augmented reality, games and education, and art and interactive media experiences of several varieties.
-In addition to his individual research and creative practice, supervision of students, and teaching activities, he is heavily engaged in building a new effort within the university, the Applied Immersive Gaming Initiative (AIGI), in collaboration with other faculty and staff at the HITLab, UC, and ChristchurchNZ, the city’s promotion and economic development agency.
+In addition to his individual research and creative practice, supervision of students, and teaching activities, he was heavily engaged in building a new effort within the university, the Applied Immersive Gaming Initiative (AIGI), in collaboration with other faculty and staff at the HITLab, UC, and ChristchurchNZ, the city’s promotion and economic development agency.

 In addition to these permanent roles, Phelps also holds a visiting professorship at Uppsala University in Sweden through the transformative play initiative within the Department of Game Design.
 This work is centered largely on collaborations involving his interests in existential, transformative play, and theorizing a design framework for games of this type through collaborations with Dr. Doris Rusch and other faculty at the Gotland campus.